Manage Distributed Source Branches with Bazaar

 Like all distributed version control systems, Bazaar can work “offline,” and does not require a connection to a central repository to perform commits, consult previous versions of the history, or perform other operations on the local “branch” of project.
 Publishing “branches” is also straightforward.

 This document provides an introduction to all aspects of the Bazaar version control system: beginning with the installation of Bazaar, moving through several standard Bazaar-based workflows and concluding with a review of common Bazaar commands.
-However, before we begin discussing the use and operating of Bazaar we assume that you have followed our getting started guide.
+However, before we begin discussing the use and operating of Bazaar we assume that you have followed our Setting Up and Securing a Compute Instance.
 If you’re new to Linux server administration you may be interested in our introduction to Linux concepts guide, the beginner’s guide and administration basics guide.

 Make sure your package repositories and installed programs are up to date by issuing the following commands: